 The Power of a Network

 When an area develops it begins to create what we call “heads in the bed.”
 A growing residential population has obvious needs to be satisfied such as grocery stores, restaurants, pharmacies, etc. to provide valuable conveniences.
-As more people move in then there becomes a larger base of consumers to support those businesses which lead to more investment in the area and increased housing demand as more people want to live there.
+As more people move in then there becomes a larger base of consumers to support those businesses which leads to more investment in the area and increased housing demand as more people want to live there.
 This does take time but once critical mass is reached then it can become a very vibrant, sustainable ecosystem.

 There has clearly been a trend in the United States of younger people moving to live, work, and walk urban locations to take advantage of all the amenities, the vibrant social life, to be less dependent on cars, and to be closer to work.
-There is an energy, vibe, and excitement that is not present in the suburbs which make it particularly appealing to younger people.
+There is an energy, vibe, and excitement that is not present in the suburbs which makes it particularly appealing to younger people.
 Jane Jacobs, who was one of the great thinkers about urban planning, believed that at the core cities are about ideas.By having a diverse population cross-pollinate in a dense environment people can be made aware of the best and brightest ideas for retail establishments as well as observe fashion trends and allow for greater interactions to share ideas.

 Urbanization and very dense living have obviously been around in the United States since the mid-1800s.
 Ultimately this changed after World War II with the creation of the interstate highway system, the G.I.
 Bill that allowed for returning vets to purchase homes with very favorable financing and the creation of a very powerful development and financing ecosystem to build homes on a mass scale to allow for the explosion of the suburbs.
-As higher earning people left urban areas, many cities fell into disrepair and crime took over with the result being population loss and economic stagnation and regression.
+As higher-earning people left urban areas, many cities fell into disrepair and crime took over with the result being population loss and economic stagnation and regression.

 The tide of urban decay is no longer as pervasive as it once was and in certain high-income areas, it is reversing with urban cores becoming quite vibrant.
 According to a recent article in the Wall Street Journal, this trend is spreading beyond the traditional urban living cities like New York City and Chicago.
 The following chart shows how cities like Pittsburgh are seeing high growth rates among young and well-educated people who make good livings.
 This makes sense because the cost to build in urban areas is much higher than in the suburbs due to the higher density development that often requires underground parking and steel or concrete construction.
 In addition, the land is also more costly.
 For developers and investors to earn a compelling risk-adjusted return these projects need to attain higher rents and, therefore, appeal to higher earning renters.
 According to the article,